-OJK Regulation No. 6 of 2022 gives a policyholder the right to report a complaint to the OJK over a dispute between an insurance company and the policyholder and/or an alleged violation of the financial laws and regulations.
-Insurance companies must implement an annual customer and/or public education program to promote financial (insurance) literacy.
+OJK Regulation No. 22 of 2023 gives a policyholder the right to report a complaint to the OJK over a dispute between an insurance company and the policyholder and/or an alleged violation of the financial laws and regulations.
+Insurance companies must implement customer and/or public education program to promote financial (insurance) literacy every six months.